rowland007/homelab-playbook/docs/os/achunter.md

    ```
 9. Start the AC-Hunter and Zeek VMs
 10. Update both systems
-11. This guide does not cover how to setup SSH, but you need to configure SSH for the two VMs to talk to each other.
+11. This guide does not cover how to set up SSH, but you need to configure SSH for the two VMs to talk to each other.
 You will need to use `ssh-keygen` to make new SSH keys and `ssh-copy-id` to copy the keys to each of the servers.
 Ensure you can SSH into each other. **NOTE** I also suggest modifying your `/etc/hosts` file to include the IP address and hostname of the servers.
 Similar to the one below:
     ```
     192.168.1.100 zeek zeek.home.network
     192.168.1.101 achunter achunter.home.network